joelparkerhenderson/strategy-power-effects/README.md

 ## 5. Promotion Power + Viral Effects

-### **Definition**
-Promotion power occurs when your product spreads organically through users without paid marketing.
+### DefinitionPromotion power occurs when your product spreads organically through users without paid marketing.
 Each user becomes a distribution channel, creating exponential growth patterns.

-### **How It Works**
-Viral growth follows the formula: New Users = Existing Users × Conversion Rate × Number of Invites.
+### How It WorksViral growth follows the formula: New Users = Existing Users × Conversion Rate × Number of Invites.
 When the "viral coefficient" (conversion rate × invites) exceeds 1.0, you achieve exponential growth.
 When it's below 1.0, you need paid marketing to sustain growth.

-### **Types of Viral Effects**
+### Types of Viral Effects
 **Word-of-Mouth Viral**
 - Users tell friends because it's remarkable
 - Organic sharing driven by product quality